 Another way Indiana is working to provide awareness and understanding of our state’s groundwater quality is through IDEM’s Groundwater Monitoring Network (GWMN).
 The primary goals of the GWMN are to better understand groundwater across the state of Indiana and to identify areas that may be impaired by natural or human influences on the environment.

 Indiana also helps address concerns people may have for possible contamination of their drinking water or answer questions people have regarding their drinking water quality.

 - Private Well Users and City Water Customers

 - Source Water Assessment Plans

-For additional assistance, contact the Drinking Water Branch.
+For additional assistance, contact the Groundwater Section in the Drinking Water Branch.